vlajos/vlajos.github.io/_posts/2015-09-16-testing-webserver-http-headers.md

    * `-S`: We started with `--debug` but it gave us too many unneeded lines. `-S` displays only the response headers.
    * `--no-check-certificate`: Unfortunately the server is not yet accessible under its final DNS name, so the url's host we are connecting to is different than the name in the certificates.
    * `--header="Accept-encoding: gzip"`: We also want to test compression.
-   * `--max-redirect=0`: By default wget would follow redirects, but in our case this is not required.
+   * `--max-redirect=0`: By default, wget would follow redirects, but in our case, this is not required.
    * `--header="Host: $2"`: We want to test different virtual hosts and the current DNS settings point to the live system.
    * `$1://$TargetIp:$3$4`: This is only the construction of the URL.
    * `-O /dev/null`: Throw away the downloaded content.
    * `2>&1`: Merge wget's standard error into its output.
- * We could group the asserts with creating higher level functions.
+ * We could group the asserts by creating higher-level functions.
 For example `testCacheHeaders`, `testGzipped` and so on.
    Maybe we will do this later.